project-image

 Now it can be told!

-over 1 year ago – Sun, Nov 20, 2022 at 09:03:33 PM
+over 3 years ago – Sun, Nov 20, 2022 at 09:03:33 PM

 In the last update, I mentioned that GMT Games had hired me to work with John Butterfield on his next game, Away Team: Voyages of the Pandora.
 GMT just added it (actually, I think they added it last week, but I missed the announcement) to their pre-sale list, so if you're interested you can see their actual order page and reserve a copy at a discount.
 I don't know when the game will actually ship — John estimates 2024, but that's just a guess right now — but GMT won't charge your credit card until they're about a month away from shipping.
 They use their pre-sale numbers for advance planning and prioritizing which projects move the fastest through the production queue more than anything else, so the more demonstrated interest, the higher priority it gets.